 President Obama took his economic stimulus message to Florida last week to hard-hit Fort Myers.
 The jobless rate in the area is 10 percent, up from 2.3 percent this time in 2006, and the area's foreclosure rate of 12 percent is the highest in the nation.
 Interactive: See where the stimulus money is going »

-And Michigan's Democratic Gov. Jennifer Granholm, whose state has been hit especially hard by the recession and the auto industry's near collapse, said job creation is paramount to turning the economy around.
+And Michigan's Democratic Gov. Jennifer Granholm, whose state has been especially hard-hit by the recession and the near-collapse of its auto industry, says job creation is paramount to turning the economy around.

 CNN's Taylor Gandossy, Ed Hornick and Stan Wilson contributed to this report.